pagkly/Zed/Investopedia3/Moving Average (MA) Definition.md

 -   Week 2 (5 days): 26, 28, 26, 29, 27
 -   Week 3 (5 days): 28, 30, 27, 29, 28

-A 10-day moving average would average out the [closing prices](https://www.investopedia.com/terms/c/closingprice.asp) for the first 10 days as the first data point.
+A 10-day moving average would average out the [[closing prices]](https://www.investopedia.com/terms/c/closingprice.asp) for the first 10 days as the first data point.
 The next data point would drop the earliest price, add the price on day 11 and take the average.

 ## Example of a Moving Average Indicator

-A [Bollinger Band®](https://www.investopedia.com/terms/b/bollingerbands.asp) technical indicator has bands generally placed two [standard deviations](https://www.investopedia.com/terms/s/standarddeviation.asp) away from a simple moving average.
-In general, a move toward the upper band suggests the asset is becoming [overbought](https://www.investopedia.com/terms/o/overbought.asp), while a move close to the lower band suggests the asset is becoming [oversold](https://www.investopedia.com/terms/o/oversold.asp).
-Since standard deviation is used as a statistical measure of volatility, [this indicator adjusts](https://www.investopedia.com/articles/technical/102201.asp) itself to market conditions.
+A [Bollinger Band®](https://www.investopedia.com/terms/b/bollingerbands.asp) technical indicator has bands generally placed two [[standard deviations]](https://www.investopedia.com/terms/s/standarddeviation.asp) away from a simple moving average.
+In general, a move toward the upper band suggests the asset is becoming [[overbought]](https://www.investopedia.com/terms/o/overbought.asp), while a move close to the lower band suggests the asset is becoming [[oversold]](https://www.investopedia.com/terms/o/oversold.asp).
+Since standard deviation is used as a statistical measure of volatility, [[this indicator adjusts]](https://www.investopedia.com/articles/technical/102201.asp) itself to market conditions.

 ## Frequently Asked Questions